 Zero Day by S. Hussaini Zaidi is a cybercrime thriller that pinpoints how a cyber-attack can cripple the city.
-I had received this book for review as a part of the Blogchatter Review program and the book blurb really made me pick this book from the entire list of books in Blogchatter.
+I received this book for review as a part of the Blogchatter Review program, and the book blurb made me pick this book from the entire list of books in Blogchatter.

 Book Name: Zero Day